 There are a few different options for ESL speaking tests, all of which have their advantages and disadvantages in terms of teacher effort, ease of grading and how well it measures what you’re trying to measure.
 If you’re conducting an ESL speaking test, stay tuned for all these helpful tips and tricks.

 ESL Speaking Test Option #1: Speeches for ESL Students

 However, for a conversation class, it’s not the best option.
-This is because a speech is more an academic thing to me and not a true test of communication skills.
+This is because a speech is more of an academic thing, and not a true test of communication skills.
 Communication is more of a 2-way thing and is far better judged by the following speaking test styles I’ll mention below.

 ESL Speaking Test Option #2: A Dialogue